AdaGold/standalone-exercises/Exception-Handling.md

     begin
       @task.save!
-    rescue ActiveRecord::RecordInvalid => e
+    rescue ActiveRecord::RecordInvalid
-      msg = ""
-      e.record.errors.each do |field, message |
-        msg += "#{field.to_s.capitalize}: #{message}"
-      end
-      flash[:notice] = msg
+      flash[:notice] = "Cannot Save the Task."
     ensure
       redirect_to tasks_new_path
     end
   end
 ```

-However while this is simple it isn't good practice.
+However while this can be done it isn't good practice.
 It's considered best practice to [**not use exceptions for expected outcomes**](https://robots.thoughtbot.com/save-bang-your-head-active-record-will-drive-you-mad).
 Since we expect users to give us invalid input on a regular basis, the above example does not qualify.
 This leaves us with the question:

 ### Why Would We Use Rescue?